Sometimes I wonder what the engineers and marketing people of the big camera companies are drinking. Paint thinner?

 Sure, this things have their place in the market, but are useless to me!
 Can you give me a real camera, please?

 Am I a spoiled gear head?
 Maybe.
 Do I spend too much money for my camera gear?
 For sure!
 Am I the only one with a craving for a quality compact digital camera?
-Defiantly not!
+Definitely not!
 They would sell millions!

-Does anybody in Japan had realised how Apple came back from the grave and went to own the top of the market with their iPod, iPhone, iPad and Notebooks?
+Does anybody in Japan had realized how Apple came back from the grave and went to own the top of the market with their iPod, iPhone, iPad and Notebooks?
 I really doubt that. (hint: Apple does not produce cheap “me too” products)

 What is Nikon offering?
 Crap.
 A lot of “me too” cameras that struggle to compete with the competition from last year.